wheelerjoshua/now_i_know/til.md

 -- 10-06-21:
 Today I learned that an argument being passed through a function will not be modified by methods in loops or if statements.
 I also learned about .isnumeric() and .isalpha() checking if something is a number or in the alphabet. .isalnum() checks if it is alphanumeric.
 I learned of unicode on characters and how it can be used in basic calculations.
 I feel my overall understanding of for loops has improved immensely sinced my first day using them in python.

+-- 10-07-21:
+Today I learned about importing modules/packages/libraries in python.
+I learned how to call on my own functions by importing them.
+I also learned how to use itertools and importing a json.